 Vincent van Goghstraat 102, Amsterdam, Netherlands

-The Chain project began, at the end of the first Socrates period (1998), as a pilot network to connect educational activities in the field of cultural heritage.
+The Chain (Cultural Heritage Activities and Institutes Network) project began, at the end of the first Socrates period (1998), as a pilot network to connect educational activities in the field of cultural heritage.
 From the very start, project development work was combined with organising in-service training courses, to 'keep the feet on the ground'.
 In the two successive LLP-periods (2000-2014) the network has organised about 120 (comenius and grundtvig) courses on many different locations, from Cyprus to Iceland and from the Azores to Estonia.
-From the very start these courses combined (1) cultural heritage content - in a very broad sense -, (2) integration of content and (English) language training, (3) the use of advanced and interactive ict techniques and (4) various forms of artistic production (drama/theatre, visual arts).
+These courses combined (1) cultural heritage content - in a very broad sense -, (2) integration of content and (English) language training, (3) the use of advanced and interactive ict techniques and (4) various forms of artistic production (drama/theatre, visual arts, poetry and literature).
 All course activities have been documented in a general and public accessible database: the 'virtual book'.
 The courses were a stimulus to the rise of a large number of 'school partnerships'.

-Under Erasmus+ the project will continue its activities under the independent and 'not-for-profit' Chain Foundation, which has 'anbi' (general benefit) status under Dutch law.
+Under Erasmus+ the project has continued its activities under the independent and 'not-for-profit' Chain Foundation, which has 'anbi' (general benefit) status under Dutch law.
 Mission of this foundation is to organise, promote and support activities around European heritage education.